jnozzi/cocoadev.com/markdown/LSTrampoline.md

 ----

-General/LSTrampoline.m
+LSTrampoline.m

-I make use of -initWithMethodSignature: and +signatureWithObjCTypes: just like in General/BSTrampoline.
+I make use of -initWithMethodSignature: and +signatureWithObjCTypes: just like in BSTrampoline.
 And I really ought to be using @encode() rather than the explicit "@^v^c" string.
 Eventually.
 This makes is crash on OS X/Intel.

-#import "General/LSTrampoline.h"
+#import "LSTrampoline.h"

-@implementation General/LSTrampoline
+@implementation LSTrampoline

 // init
--(id)initWithTarget:(id)t selector:(SEL)s signature:(General/NSMethodSignature *)sig
+-(id)initWithTarget:(id)t selector:(SEL)s signature:(NSMethodSignature *)sig
 {
     target = [t retain];
     selector = s;